-Since we opened the 88-seat Errol Flynn Filmhouse three years ago, we have welcomed over 121,000 film-goers.
+Since we opened the 88-seat Northampton Filmhouse three years ago, we have welcomed over 121,000 film-goers.
 With a loyal following established, work has now just started on building a second screen.

-As a result of the success of the Errol Flynn Filmhouse, we are now working with Daventry District Council and its development partner, Henry Boot Developments Ltd, to progress plans which will see the inclusion of a cinema in the proposed redevelopment of Daventry Town Centre.
+As a result of the success of the Northampton Filmhouse, we are now working with Daventry District Council and its development partner, Henry Boot Developments Ltd, to progress plans which will see the inclusion of a cinema in the proposed redevelopment of Daventry Town Centre.

 As Daventry’s population is set to almost double by 2021, Daventry District Council is working in partnership with a range of organisations to deliver its Town Centre Vision, a regeneration programme aimed at improving the town’s amenities and economic and social vitality.
 As part of these ambitious plans to create a sustainable, thriving town, there is the potential for the inclusion of a cinema.